basecamp/handbook/benefits-and-perks.md

 ### Parental Leave

 When you welcome a new child (birthed or adopted), Basecamp encourages you to take up to 16 weeks leave for primary caregivers and up to 6 weeks leave as secondary caregiver at 100% paid salary.
 You may also choose to take an additional 8 weeks leave unpaid.
-Note that this does not guarantee your employment.
-We're simply keeping your job open for an additional 8 weeks, unless your position becomes redundant.

 ### 401K Retirement Plan